unit27/cron-expression/README.md

 [![Latest Stable Version](https://poser.pugx.org/dragonmantank/cron-expression/v/stable.png)](https://packagist.org/packages/dragonmantank/cron-expression) [![Total Downloads](https://poser.pugx.org/dragonmantank/cron-expression/downloads.png)](https://packagist.org/packages/dragonmantank/cron-expression) [![Build Status](https://secure.travis-ci.org/dragonmantank/cron-expression.png)](http://travis-ci.org/dragonmantank/cron-expression) [![StyleCI](https://github.styleci.io/repos/103715337/shield?branch=master)](https://github.styleci.io/repos/103715337)

+*WARNING* Support for seconds has been added to the original library.

 The PHP cron expression parser can parse a CRON expression, determine if it is due to run, calculate the next run date of the expression, and calculate the previous run date of the expression.
 You can calculate dates far into the future or past by